Maya-Arteaga/MorphoGlia/README.md

 Currently, the software is available **for Macs with M1/M2 processors**.
 We are working on versions for Intel-based Macs and Windows.

-## Required libraries to install and their version:
+## Required libraries to install previous executing the code and their versions:

 Python 3.10.14